userdocs/qbittorrent-nox-static/docs/build-help.md

 ### ENV settings

+The script has some `env` settings that can trigger certain behaviour.

 > [!warning|iconVisibility:hidden|labelVisibility:hidden|style:callout] `export` the variables listed below when you use them in your local env.

-The script has some `env` settings that can trigger certain behaviour.
+You can export these before you run the script to set them.
+There is not specific benefit to using these over the flags and switches.

 | Build variable                  | Default if unset                    | Options                            | example usage                                            |
 | ------------------------------- | ----------------------------------- | ---------------------------------- | -------------------------------------------------------- |